openwisp/openwisp-controller/docs/developer/extending.rst

 .. code-block:: python

-    from openwisp_controller.subnet_division.admin import SubnetDivisionRuleInlineAdmin
+    from openwisp_controller.subnet_division.admin import (
+        SubnetDivisionRuleInlineAdmin,
+    )

+    SubnetDivisionRuleInlineAdmin.fields += [
+        "example"
-    SubnetDivisionRuleInlineAdmin.fields += ["example"]  # <-- monkey patching example
+    ]  # <-- monkey patching example

 2. Inheriting admin classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you need to introduce significant changes and/or you don't want to resort to monkey
+If you need to introduce significant changes and/or you don't want to
-patching, you can proceed as follows:
+resort to monkey patching, you can proceed as follows:

 ``sample_config``
 +++++++++++++++++